AvinashKatkar/Vrinda-Store-Annual-Report-Excel-Project/README.md

 Steps:
 1. Understanding raw Data
-2. Data cleaning (adding some new column, checking null/garbage value, replacing some char, deleting unnecessary column)...etc
+2. Data cleaning (adding some new column(using formula), checking null/garbage value, replacing some char, deleting unnecessary column)...etc
-3. Data Visualizing by Pivot Tables & Different Chats
+3. Data Visualizing by Pivot Tables & Different Chatrs
 4. Editing chats for proper visualization
-5. Insert Slicers & and make a connection between all chats
+5. Insert Slicers & and make a connection between all chatrs

 Insight & Conclusion Of this Project:
 By targeting women customers aged (30-49yrs), and cities/states with attracting offers we can achieve better growth in 2023.